michaelpiron/learning-github-sandbox/rfc.md

-This an RFC based on the discussino we had in isue xxx
+This an RFC based on the discussion we had in issue 123